XAP-Software/XAP-Software.github.io/_posts/2022-04-06-deploy_sqlite_csvfiles.md

+---
-# How to deploy CAP project with SQLite DB and row data in *.csv files to SAP BTP Cloud Platform
+title: How to deploy CAP project with SQLite DB and row data in *.csv files to SAP BTP Cloud Platform
+---

 In case you need to deploy CAP project with SQLite DB and test data in *.csv files you need to modify 2 files.